 The subjunctive is used when there is uncertainty about whether something is going to happen, as in “you have to go”, “I want you to go”, “although you went” etc. Begin by noticing the subjunctive.
 Don’t worry about whether you can get it right when speaking or writing.
 Save the subjunctive form of verbs when you think you might have come across it at LingQ.
 Check it out in Le Conjugueur or in another conjugating dictionary like Context Reverso.
 Both of these dictionaries are available at LingQ.

 You will slowly get more and more used to the conditional and the subjunctive.
-Continue your enjoyable discovery of French, through listening and reading, and your confidence in this seemingly scary looking verb forms will gradually grow.
+Continue your enjoyable discovery of French, through listening and reading, and your confidence in these seemingly scary looking verb forms will gradually grow.

 French for Beginners - What You Need to Know